p0staldud3/p0staldud3/README.md

-helllllooo!!! my name is soap, i also go by sammy and roman <3 ( ◜‿◝ )♡
+helllllooo!!! my name is soap, i also go by sammy and roman <3 ( ◜‿◝ )♡.  i am single and not looking atm <3

 bisexual / genderfluid(￣ε(#￣)